 Duty to Report

 As a real estate licensee, you have a crucial role to play in ensuring that the public interest is protected in real estate transactions.
-Whenever a licensee believes that consumers are at risk from another licensee’s actions, he or she has a duty to report the conduct to their managing broker, who can bring it to the attention of the Real Estate Council.
+Whenever you believe that consumers are at risk from another licensee’s actions, you have a duty to promptly report the conduct to your managing broker, who can bring it to the attention of the Real Estate Council.

 When you have concerns about the conduct of another licensee or an unlicensed brokerage employee, always discuss the matter with your managing broker, who should ensure it is brought to the Council’s attention.
 Ignoring potential misconduct when you observe it puts the public, and the reputation of the real estate profession, at risk.